Flymetothemoon93/GMFPIdentifier/README.md

 3. Extract relevant protein sequences for further analysis.
 4. Run InterProScan to confirm that the filtered sequences are true transposon-related proteins, removing false positives.
 5. Generate a detailed report summarizing the analysis, including the runtime, detected transposon-related proteins, and their descriptions.
+6. Output an InterProScan TSV file, containing domain annotations for all detected transposable element proteins.

 ## Troubleshooting